 Operational risk management consists in employment of measures aimed at operational risk identification, analysis, monitoring, control, reporting and mitigating.
 Such measures take into account the structures, processes, resources and scopes of responsibilities for the said processes at various organizational levels.
 The operational risk management strategy has been described in the Operational Risk Management Strategy of Bank BGŻ BNP Paribas S.A., which was approved by the Management Board of the Bank and accepted by the Supervisory Board.
 The Operational Risk Policy of Bank BGŻ BNP Paribas S.A., adopted by the Management Board of the Bank, constitutes organizational framework and standards for operational risk management.
-It addresses all aspects of the Bank's operational risk management as well as compliance with legal requirements set out in the recommendations and resolutions issued by local banking supervision authorities.
+It addresses all aspects of the Bank's operations in addition to defining the Bank's objectives and the methods of their achievement as regards the quality of operational risk management as well as compliance with legal requirements set out in the recommendations and resolutions issued by local banking supervision authorities.
 The Bank's operational risk management objectives include, in particular, compliance with high operational risk management that guarantee security of customer deposits, the Bank's equity, stability of its financial performance as well as maintenance of the operational risk level within the range of the operational risk appetite and tolerance defined by the Bank.
 When developing the operational risk management system, the Bank complies with the applicable legal requirements, in particular, with the recommendations and resolutions of the national financial supervision authorities and the standards adopted by the BNP Paribas Group.